drewsephski/splash2/README.md

 # 3D Web Dev Portfolio

-## This is a web development portfolio showcasing various projects and technologies.
+## This is a web development portfolio showcasing various projects and technologies

 ## Technologies used